 How To Stop Hair Loss From Birth Control?

 The good news is that hair loss from hormonal birth control pills is temporary.
 Your hair should start to grow back a few months after.
-Here, you can learn about how to stop hair loss from birth control in case you are or were taking hormonal contraceptives.

 Low-Androgen Index Oral Contraceptives